Introduction to Lake Management Planning

 A lake management plan is a dynamic document that serves as a guide for strategic, and holistic management of our lakes.
 The Winnebago Waterways are enjoyed year round by local residents and tourists alike.
 To preserve this impressive system for future generations, the Winnebago Waterways Program is engaging watershed residents to be active participants in the development of management recommendations.
 This collaborative effort will help watershed residents and other stakeholders to more effectively work together to protect, restore, or maintain desired lake conditions.
 The goals and action items contained within the plan will be identified and prioritized by active participants including area organizations, property owners, and lake users, among others (including people like you!).
 Once a lake management plan is complete, the next step is to implement the recommendations outlined within the planning document.
 Traditionally, a lake management plan is updated approximately every five years as priorities change over time.

 We invite you to participate.
-Stay up to date on the project and participation opportunities by submitting your email below.
+CLICK HERE to sign-up for a Focus Group or stay up to date on the project and participation opportunities by submitting your email in the form provided below.

 Why is a lake management plan needed?